joantolos/kata-tennis/README.md

 Implementation of the original kata from Code Dojo.

+To run the build with test coverage:

+    ./gradlew clean build jacocoTestReport

+You will find the coverage report on _kata-tennis/build/jacoco/reports/coverage/html/index.html_

+You can run the Tennis class on your IDE or by console:

+    ./gradlew fatJar
+    java -jar build/libs/kata-tennis-all-1.0.jar

 ## Instructions

 This Kata is about implementing a simple tennis game.
 I came up with it while thinking about Wii tennis, where they have simplified tennis, so each set is one game.